rishav394/DownloadGram/README.md

 ```js
 const { email, password } = require('./credentials').default;
 ```

+Keep in mind that your environment (e.g. node.js) must support ES6 Module syntax in order to use the ES6 syntax.
+NodeJS uses CommonJS Module syntax (module.exports) not ES6 module syntax (export keyword).
+So refer to [this](https://stackoverflow.com/questions/38296667/getting-unexpected-token-export) page to get more details and solve the `undefined token export` error, if you encounter it.
+The solution to this problem is to use *babel npm package* to transpile your ES6 to a commonjs target.

 Send a mail to the specified email address 📮 with the link of the instagram image.
 It will send you back the image which you can easily download by right-clicking and Save As in your browser 🎉